Ramstein Air Base

-Ramstein AB is part of the Kaiserslautern Military Community (KMC), where more than 54,000 American service members and more than 5,400 US civilian employees live and work.
-U.S. organizations in the KMC also employ the services of more than 6,200 German workers.
-Air Force units in the KMC alone employ almost 9,800 military members, bringing with them nearly 11,100 family members.
-There are more than 16,200 military, U.S.civilian and U.S.contractors assigned to RamsteinAB alone.
+Constructed between 1949 and 1952 by the French Army and the U.S. Army Corps of Engineers, Ramstein Air Base is part of the larger Kaiserslautern Military Community (KMC), which houses around 54,000 American service members and over 5,400 U.S. civilian employees.
+Additionally, more than 6,200 German workers are employed within the KMC.
+Air Force units in the KMC employ nearly 9,800 military personnel, supported by approximately 11,100 family members.